 Live streaming “life” can be risky, especially for a young person who may be influenced to share too much personal information or inappropriate content to gain more viewers or likes.

-The open forum allows a users to receive live responses which can potentially mean that inappropriate content is sent to children.
+The open forum allows users to receive live responses which can potentially mean that inappropriate content is sent to children.
 Parents should take extreme caution when deciding if their children should use this app based on the risks.

 We’d advise parents to talk to their children and assess whether they are equipped with the tools and understanding to deal with these issues before letting them use the app.